grvaishali/nhl/README.md

   - Provides sort options for playes based on number and name
   - Provides filter for players based on position
-  - Displays flag and nationality for a player -Supports both phones and tablets
+  - Displays flag and nationality for a player
+  - Supports both phones and tablets
+  - Supports English and French languages

 ## Technical Aspects
   - Based on MVVM architecture